askari0102/Learning/Kubernetes/README.md

 **One correction to a widespread misconception:** MIG partitioning and GPU time-slicing/MPS are **not** DRA features.
 They are NVIDIA device-plugin and GPU Operator capabilities that predate DRA — MIG instances are advertised as ordinary extended resources (e.g. `nvidia.com/mig-1g.5gb`) and time-slicing is enabled in the device plugin's configuration.
 Both are *also* available through DRA, whose driver can allocate MIG devices.
 The accurate framing is that MIG and time-slicing work on **either** path, and DRA's distinctive contribution is **attribute- and topology-aware selection** among devices — pinning a specific GPU model, or requiring a GPU and an RDMA NIC on the same NUMA node — which a bare integer count genuinely cannot express.

-**If you're building GPU infrastructure now, learn DRA, not the extended-resource syntax.** The **device plugin** — the kubelet-side agent that advertises GPUs to the scheduler — is the older mechanism that DRA is progressively replacing for *selection*, though the plugin remains the mechanism for sharing and partitioning.
+**If you're building GPU infrastructure now, learn DRA *in addition to* extended-resource syntax (`nvidia.com/gpu: 1` device-plugin path still dominates; DRA drivers/topology such as NUMA/RDMA co-location are not yet universal).** The **device plugin** — the kubelet-side agent that advertises GPUs to the scheduler — is the older mechanism that DRA is progressively replacing for *selection*, though the plugin remains the mechanism for sharing and partitioning.

 ## 30.4 Practical GPU cluster concerns